theodesp/flask-envoy-docker-microservice/README.md

 ```

 **Step 5: Create configuration for Back End Envoy Proxy Server**
-First create an Envoy config that will act as a Back End proxy server:
+First create an Envoy config that will act as a Back End proxy server.
+Make sure you match the listener address to the
+hosts address of the front-end proxy.

 ```json